 Consumers' expectations have changed a lot in just the past few years.
 They now want fast shipping and more reliable ETAs.
 Once, they may have been content with a delivery window of 8:00 am to 2:00 pm, but now prefer a promised delivery of 10:00 to 10:30 am.
 Static routing provides a long delivery window, but customers these days can't be expected to wait for several hours just to receive a couch, or a large appliance, or what have you.

-For the reasons we’ve been discussing above, dynamic routing can provide shorter delivery time windows and more accurate ETAs.
-The right routing software offers companies efficiently planned routes, which means knowing the exact time needed to reach a customer long before drivers leave for deliveries.
+For the reasons we’ve been discussing above, dynamic route optimization can provide shorter delivery time windows and more accurate ETAs.
+The right delivery routing software offers companies efficiently planned routes, which means knowing the exact time needed to reach a customer long before drivers leave for deliveries.
 This function allows businesses to provide more accurate ETAs.

 Of course, dynamic routing works most effectively when you’re able to track vehicles in real time.
 This, in turn, empowers dispatchers and managers to act quickly when a driver is already falling behind schedule and will likely miss the promised delivery window.
 Managers and dispatchers can then reroute the driver or let the customer know of the possible delay ahead of time.